-The Electronic Payment Card allows you to pay for Eligible Medical Expenses at the time that you incur the expense.
-Here is how the Electronic Payment Card works.
+The HumanaAccess card allows you to pay for Eligible Healthcare Expenses at the time that you incur the expense.
+Here is how the HumanaAccess card works.

-(a) In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Program as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including any limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc.
+(a) In order to be eligible for the HumanaAccess card, you must agree to abide by the terms and conditions of the Program as set forth herein and in the HumanaAccess Cardholder Agreement (the "Cardholder Agreement") including any fees applicable to participate in the Program, limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc.

 You must agree to abide by the terms of the Program both during the Initial Election Period and during each Annual Election Period.
 A Cardholder Agreement will be provided to you.
+The HumanaAccess card will be turned off effective the first day of each Plan Year if you do not affirmatively agree to abide by the terms of the Program during the preceding Annual Election Period.
 The Cardholder Agreement is part of the terms and conditions of your Plan and this SPD.